hjoly2003/stratospheric-main/chapters/part-I-addendum/README.md

 ]:domain - First, in the AWS console, we need to register a new domain with Route53.
 Once registered, go to the "Hosted zones" of Route53 and you should see hosted zone named according to your domain.

-To create a Docker image compatible to the default AWS ECS architecture (see [How to build docker image for multiple platforms with cross-compile?](https://stackoverflow.com/questions/73978929/how-to-build-docker-image-for-multiple-platforms-with-cross-compile)):
+Since we're building the application on an arm64 platform, we need to create a Docker image compatible to the default AWS ECS architecture (see [How to build docker image for multiple platforms with cross-compile?](https://stackoverflow.com/questions/73978929/how-to-build-docker-image-for-multiple-platforms-with-cross-compile)):

 ```bash
 cd part-I-addendum/application